mnot/I-D/link-hint/draft.md

 More fine-grained information might also be gathered by interacting with the resource (e.g., via a GET), or by another resource "containing" it (such as a "widgets" collection) or describing it (e.g., one linked to it with a "describedby" link relation).

+There is not a single way to carry hints in a link; rather, it is expected that this will be done by individual link serialisations (see {{!RFC8288}}, Section 3.4.1).
+However, {{link_header}} does recommend how to include link hints in the existing Link HTTP header field.

 ## Notational Conventions